estuary/flow/site/docs/concepts/connectors.md

 such as a database hostname or account credentials, which must be provided to the connector for it to function.
-When directly working with catalog source files, you have the option of inlining configuration into your connector or storing it in separate files:
+When directly working with catalog source files, you have the option of inlining the configuration into your connector or storing it in separate files:

 import Tabs from '@theme/Tabs';